Branding has no ROI. True or false?

 Being understood as a business and sticking fast in the minds of your audience are two powerful success factors that only professional branding can consistently deliver.

 A cup of black coffee is a cup of black coffee.
 End of story.
 Shoulder shrug.

 But a cup of Starbucks black coffee is brewed from a particular type of bean that has been sourced responsibly and served in a comfortable and well-designed coffee shop with free Wi Fi and other perks.

-All of that additional detail has been generated by branding.
+All of that additional detail has been generated by branding and marketing communications.
 Branding helps a business clearly communicate its offering to its audience, and really good branding ensures the audience has an emotional response that message, and never forgets it.

 Branding is uncommon in the SME landscape